fleetdm/fleet/handbook/business-operations/security-policies.md

 4. Anti-malware or equivalent protection and monitoring must be installed and enabled on all endpoint systems that may be affected by malware, including workstations, laptops, and servers.
 This is automatically enforced on Fleet-managed macOS devices and must be manually configured for any unmanaged workstations.

-5. Teams must exclusively use legal software with a valid license installed through the internal "app store" or trusted sources.
+5. Teams must exclusively use legal software with a valid license installed through the "app store" or trusted sources.
 Well-documented open source software can be used.
 If in doubt, ask in [#g-security](https://fleetdm.slack.com/archives/C037Q8UJ0CC).

 6. Avoid sharing credentials.
 Secrets must be stored safely, using features such as GitHub secrets.
 For accounts and other sensitive data that need to be shared, use the company-provided password manager (1Password).
 If you don't know how to use the password manager or safely access secrets, please ask in [#g-security](https://fleetdm.slack.com/archives/C037Q8UJ0CC)!